zaii-art/INTERMEDIATE-PROGRAMMING-PROJECT/README.md

 ## PREREQUISITES

 ### Before running the system, make sure you have the following:
-In Laptop or Pc
+In Laptop, Pc or Android
  - Visual Studio Code

-In Android
- -Pydroid 3
+ - Pydroid 3
- -Pycode
+ - Pycode
  - Google Chrome

 ## INSTALLATION